open-contracting/standard_extension_template/README.md

 `ocds_[name]_extension`

-`[name]` should be based on a JSON Pointer fragment for the name of the primary field or the primary object being added, or both if necessary.
-The idea is that the name should be a good indication of which part of the schema is being targeted, thus contributing to self-documenting the extension.
+For example, `ocds_additionalContactPoints_extension`.

-When naming an extension, camel case (_camelCase_) should be replaced with lowercase plus underscores (_camel_case_).
+`[name]` should indicate the purpose of the extension, and/or the field or object being extended to aid self-documentation.
+This could be the a JSON Pointer fragment for the name of the primary field or object that the extension introduces.

 #### Extension descriptions